China profileA chronology of key events:

 2013 October - A car drives into a crowd and catches fire in Tiananmen Square in Beijing, killing five.
 Authorities suspect it was an attack by Uighur separatists.

-2013 November - Communist Party leadership announces plans to relax one-child policy that has been in force since 1979.
-Other reforms announced include the abolition of "re-education through labour" camps.
+2013 November - Communist Party leadership announces plans to relax one-child policy, in force since 1979.
+Other reforms include the abolition of "re-education through labour" camps.

 China says it has established a new Air Defence Identification Zone (ADIZ) over an area of the East China Sea, covering disputed islands controlled by Japan and a disputed South Korean-controlled rock.
 Japan and South Korea both protest against the move, and the US voices concern.